baoduy/hbd.astro-paper/src/content/blog/az-00-pulumi-private-aks-environments.md

 ### Project improvement

-- Move some component to share project
+- Move some component to share the project
-- Build share project locally and commit the bin folder to Git repository for saving deployment time.
+- Build the share project locally and commit the bin folder to Git repository for saving deployment time.

 ## Thank You